1. Definitions and Interpretation

 Third party Cookies used on our site

 Our Site uses the CloudFlare content delivery network as an added layer of security.
 The service places a cookie which collects and anonymises End User IP addresses using a one-way hash so that they cannot be personally identified.
-It is a session cookie that expires after 30 days.
-The cookie does not:
+It is a session cookie that expires after 30 days and used for load-balancing.
+The cookie:

-- follow users from site to site by merging various _cfduid identifiers into a profile, or correspond to any user ID in a Customer’s web application.
+- Does not follow users from site to site by merging various _cfduid identifiers into a profile, or correspond to any user ID in a Customer’s web application.

 Other Third Party Cookies